junehao/Connected-Craft/NodeMCU/WiFi-Scan-Network.md

-# Code sample
+# WiFi Scan Network

-Here is a syntac highlighting example.
+Here is an example from ESP8266.COM.

 ```C++
 #include "ESP8266WiFi.h"